 A closer look behind the scenes of New Orleans' annual Jazz Fest

-New Orleans' much-anticipated Jazz & Heritage Festival is underway, and while Lil Wayne may have been disappointed he wasn't selected to perform at the Super Bowl this year, he's now headlining Jazz Fest, making his festival debut today.
-As Joseph King with the Gulf States Newsroom reports, it's a big moment for hip-hop artists in the city.
+New Orleans' highly anticipated Jazz & Heritage Festival starts this weekend.
+After being disappointed he wasn't selected to perform at the Super Bowl this year, Lil Wayne is now headlining Jazz Fest.
+Joseph King with the Gulf States Newsroom reports, it's a big moment for hip-hop artists in the city.

 (SOUNDBITE OF MUSIC)